 - You take a drug:

-Drugs, especially antibiotics or Proton Pump Inhibitors, damage your microbiome.
+Drugs, especially antibiotics or Proton Pump Inhibitors like omeprazole, damage your microbiome.
 Even a seemingly harmless 5-day course of antibiotics can cause dramatic effects.
 The commensal bacteria start to die off after just two days – they are fragile.
+Some become extinct for ever.
 But pathogens are more hardy – some can survive 8 weeks of antibiotics.
 The net result?
 The loss of good bacteria and the rise of the bad bacteria and yeasts.

 - You get a parasite: